y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 01, 2023-Apr 05, 2023</time> Lots of voting and discussions - but we're done with colour scheme.

 - <time>Apr 01, 2023</time> Sent out the video draft (that another person worked on!) for the event in May and helped to sort out a mini-crisis.

 - <time>Mar 31, 2023</time> Did some organisational work.